ShaggyDude/muse/docs/muse.md

     And it should have a dark theme with green text on dark background
 ```

-This Component Inspector exemplifies how Stage 5 tooling supports the entire Tree of Life process by providing instant access to component documentation, variants, and related specs without leaving the development context.
+This Component Inspector exemplifies how Stage 5 tooling supports the entire Muse process by providing instant access to component documentation, variants, and related specs without leaving the development context.

 #### Iteration & Improvement